The following post is from Krystal of Krystal Griffin Photography:

 So, here are my favorite photography gadgets and gear:

 I have mentioned this tiny tool before when we talked about getting everyone into the photo and that is certainly a prime time to pull this out.
 There is no reason why one person is left out from a group to be behind the camera, but that isn’t the only time you might like a remote.
 Landscapes and fireworks, or any time you want a slow shutter speed, are other occasions it will prove to be useful.

-You will have to find a model that is compatible with your camera, but there are endless options, and you a sure to find one that suites you.
+You will have to find a model that is compatible with your camera, but there are endless options, and you sure to find one that suits you.
 I own one a lot this one found at Amazon.
 Priced around $10, they are well worth the money.

 Lens Cap Holder

 Tell me I’m not the only one who is constantly misplacing my lens cap?
 I don’t know what the issue is, maybe the small size, or the fact that I’m thinking about what I’m photographing and not my cap.
 In any case, they do seem easy to misplace.

 This holder has to be the best one I’ve seen yet.
 It’s far more durable than other options and won’t get in your way either.
 This item is also $10, and I think it pays for it’s self with all the caps you won’t have to replace.

 Shortly after buying my first DSLR I realized that there were times you really need some extra light.
 But the on-camera flash didn’t look so great, and I wasn’t interested in spending big bucks for a flash.

 Enter the Lightscoop®!
 I found that a $30 dollar tool could make vast improvements on those photos that require some extra light.